 Your employer will choose a pension scheme, but they will give you all the details about it.
-There are two popular types of pension scheme:
+There are two popular types of pension schemes:

 Defined benefit pension schemes - This type of pension is based on your earnings over the entire length of your employment.
 Two examples of this type of pension are the final salary schemes and career average revalued earnings (CARE) schemes.

 Yes, if you are an eligible employee, your employer is required by law to enrol you onto their workplace pension, unless you are:

 The only person in a company (director)

 If you are not on the exception list above and your employer refuses to enrol you into a pension, contact The Pensions Regulator for help.
 You can find out more about pensions at the Government’s MoneyHelper and Pension Wise websites.

 Not always, contact your employer or the pension scheme to find out your options.

 Each employer will check if they need to automatically enrol you, this means you could get enrolled into more than one pension scheme.